History of Kobe Bryant in Timeline

 Kobe Bryant

-In the 1969 NBA Finals, Jerry West achieved an average of at least 32.4 points and 7.4 assists, a feat Kobe Bryant replicated later.
+In the 1969 NBA Finals, Jerry West averaged at least 32.4 points and 7.4 assists, a feat that Kobe Bryant matched in later years.

 August 23, 1978: Kobe Bryant's Birth

 On August 23, 1978, Kobe Bean Bryant was born.
-He would later become an American professional basketball player for the Los Angeles Lakers.
+He would become a professional basketball player.

 Others born on this day/year

-It was the first time since 1983 that four players on the same team were selected to play in the same All-Star Game
+In Kobe Bryant's second season in the NBA, 1983 was the first time since that four players on the same team were selected to play in the same All-Star Game.
+Bryant became the youngest NBA All-Star starter in NBA history and was the runner-up for the NBA's Sixth Man of the Year Award.

 1987: Father Played for Olimpia Basket Pistoia